EhsanMashhadi/ISSRE2023-BugSeverityPrediction/README.md

 Running this script using ```bash preprocessing.sh``` command generates 6 files containing `train`, `val`, `tests` splits in `jsonl` (compatible with CodeBERT experiments) and `csv` (compatible with source code metrics experiments) formats.

 #### dataset
-Files available in the `dataset` folder represent data for getting started section (small subset of data).
-For reproducing paper result the generated files in `data` folder should be copied to the `dataset` folder that is used by the model training scripts.
+Files available in the `dataset` folder represent data for the getting started section (small subset of data).
+For reproducing paper results the generated files in the `data` folder should be copied to the `dataset` folder that is used by the model training scripts.

 #### models
 This folder contains all code and scripts for all of the experiments including classic models, CodeBERT models, ConcatInline, and ConcatCLS.

 ### `data_gathering` folder (out of paper scope):
 This folder contains all required code to gather the data including issue scraping, method extraction, and metric extraction.
-While this step is out of scope of this paper, however, the required step to reproduce the data is available in this instruction.
+While this step is out of this paper's scope, the required step to reproduce the data is available in this instruction.
 While there are many directories/files in this folder, the following tree shows the structure of 3 files that need to be run.
 ```
 +-- issue_scraper